Umrah: (Part 1) – The Preparation

 “And accomplish the Hajj and the Umrah for the sake of Allah.”
 (Al Quran 2:196)

-Our planning for Umrah began late last year, when Masood and I seriously considered to make this journey with our family.
-Our purpose is to worship, reflect, repent for our sins, and prepare for Hajj, InshaAllah, by familiarizing ourselves with the place and rituals.
+Our planning for Umrah began late last year, when Masood and I seriously considered making this journey with our family.
+Our purpose is to worship, reflect, repent for our sins, and prepare for Hajj, InshaAllah, by familiarising ourselves with the place and rituals.

 But before we got our visas, there were certain formalities.
 First, we went to a local hospital and got the mandatory vaccine for meningitis – free of charge.
 All they asked for was our passport copy with the U.A.E. resident permit sticker.
 They handed us a stamped yellow card, as proof.

 Next, we approached a registered travel agent to arrange for our visas.
-He took our passports, the yellow card, passport-sized photographs, marriage contract, No Objection Certificates (NOC) from our visa sponsors (Dubai Internet City people), and visa charges (AED 300/person).
+They took our passports, the yellow card, passport-sized photographs, marriage contract, No Objection Certificates (NOC) from our visa sponsors (our employers), and visa charges (AED 300/person).
 We had also asked them to arrange for our hotel reservations.
-Masood went to collect our visas after a week.
+Masood went to collect our visas a week later.

 I also bought myself a new abaya.
 But these were the physical preparations.